 Phil Preddice | Suffolk Principal Orchestra

 Phil Preddice is a graduate of the Crane School of Music where he studied viola with Lamar Alsop, Theodore Israel, and Maurice Baritaud.
 His conducting studies were carefully guided by Professor Brock McElheran.
-Performances under the batons of Eugene Ormandy, James Levine, Stanley Chappel, Howard Hanson, Christopher Keene and Aaron Copland inspired Mr. Preddice to reach for new heights as a conductor.
+Performances under the batons of Eugene Ormandy, Stanley Chappel, Howard Hanson, Christopher Keene and Aaron Copland inspired Mr. Preddice to reach for new heights as a conductor.
 He has been the conductor of the Suffolk Principal Orchestra since its formation in 2008.

 Mr. Preddice is the founding and Principal Conductor of the Crane Alumni Festival Orchestra.
 This ensemble founded in 2014, performs concerts to raise scholarship funds for students wishing to pursue advanced music studies at the Crane School of Music at SUNY Potsdam.
 Mr. Preddice also frequently conducts State, and Regional Festival Orchestras.
 For many years, he worked as Principal Conductor of the New York State Summer School of the Arts String Orchestra in Saratoga.
 This orchestra is administered by the New York State Education Department, and is coached by principal members of the Philadelphia Orchestra.